-I shared both versions of the chocolate chips cookies with my family (the ones with more flour and the ones with less) and everyone agreed that these are our FAVORITE chocolate chip cookies!
-My family’s favorite way to eat them in with a glass of cold milk.
+I shared both versions of the chocolate chip cookies with my family (the ones with more flour and the ones with less), and everyone agreed that these are our FAVORITE chocolate chip cookies!
+My family’s favorite way to eat them is with a glass of cold milk.

 More Cookie Recipes

 These Brown Butter Snickerdoodles are buttery and gooey, soft and chewy, and are topped with crunchy cinnamon and sugar.
 It’s the BEST snickerdoodles recipe ever!

 Soft, chewy, homemade Peanut Butter Cookies are a classic for a reason!
 They can be made during the holidays or enjoyed as an after-school snack.

 Who can resist homemade Chocolate No Bake Cookies?
 They are made with chocolate, peanut butter, and oats and are ready in minutes!